vyvy3n/MCMC-MHfast/README.md

-# Paper Review & Codes
+# R Re-implementation: Code for Log-concave sampling
 R implementation of the paper: [Log-concave sampling: Metropolis-Hastings algorithms are fast!](https://arxiv.org/abs/1801.02309)

 The original implementation in Python by the author can be founded [here](https://github.com/yuachen/mala_public).